- Home

 - Rotational Symmetry

-A figure has rotational symmetry if it matches itself after a rotation less than 360^circ.
+A figure has rotational symmetry if it looks identical after being rotated by some angle less than 360° about a central point.
 Used in design, tiling, crystallography, and understanding periodic patterns and symmetry groups.

 This concept is covered in depth in our rotational symmetry and order of rotation, with worked examples, practice problems, and common mistakes.